FadyMohareb/dupless/README.md

 ## Output files

-- Two fasta files containing the different versions of the deduplicated assembly. (under "output_folder/deduplicated/")
+The outputf folder will contains the following subfolders:

+- individuals_beds/  contains the bed files describing the het. regions for each sequence.
+- invidual_blasts/   contains the blast results for each het. region.
+- graphs/            contains the coverage graphs for each sequence.
+- temp/              contains temp file for blast.
+- **deduplicated/**      contains the results of DupLess: **deduplicated.fasta** and **discarded.fasta**

+The output folder will also contain the following files:
-- A bed file with the identified heterozygous regions, useful if one wants to explore the regions in more details ("output_folder/Heterozygous_regions_ALL.bed").
+- A bed file with the identified heterozygous regions, useful if one wants to explore the regions in more details ("Heterozygous_regions_ALL.bed").
 - A histogram of the coverage distribution, to help the user decide the expected coverage value (see below).
-- Graphs of the coverage along each sequences of the assembly (see below).
-- The results of the blast between the heterozygous regions ("output_folder/All_Blasts_scaffolds_coord.tab").
+- The raw results of the blast between the heterozygous regions ("All_Blasts_scaffolds_coord.tab").

 **We recommand filtering the resulting deduplicated assembly by length as DupLess does not remove entire contigs, so some very small contigs may be present in the output**